anton-smirnov-robert/weaver/content/concept/effectively computable.md

 date: 2022-12-06
 draft: false
 tags:
-- definition
+- concept
 ---

 This *informal notion* also refers to:
-- procedure
+- a procedure
-- paper-and-pencil method or
+- a paper-and-pencil method or
 - to a mechanical method

 It is specific to a type of problem but we can state: